contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 It’s important to note that the current representation of symbols is a temporary workaround.
 Once Rust supports using strings in const generics, we can simplify the desugaring process and adjust our implementation accordingly.

+If the explanation here still feels unclear, think of symbols as strings being used as _types_ rather than values.
+In later sections, we’ll explore how `cgp` provides additional abstractions that abstract away the use of `symbol!` and `HasField`.
+These abstractions simplify the process, so you won’t need to worry about these details in simple cases.

 ## Using `HasField` in Accessor Providers

 With `HasField`, we can implement context-generic providers like `ApiUrlGetter`.
 Here's an example: